Apteco/AptecoPSModules/SyncExtractOptions/README.md

-# Apteco Customs - PowerShell extract options for FastStats Designer
+# Apteco PS Modules - PowerShell extract options for FastStats Designer

 This script is used to switch off or switch on some data sources in FastStats Designer to allow a build with only a few tables (like customer data) and then later do a bigger build with customer and transactional data.